JPitters/CloudResume2024/src/content/blog/post1.md

 ---

 Hello readers!!!
-For some time now, I have felt that I would like to make myself a blog, or portfolio, and use it present some of my more... inspirational ideas.
+For some time now, I have felt that I would like to make myself a blog, or portfolio, and use it to present some of my more... inspirational ideas.
 Alas, I struggled to muster up the passion to start the project.
 One thing that helped me hold interest in this personal project is the main goal: experience!
 At the very least, the experience it adds is valuable, as 'in all labor, there is profit~' (or however you say it...).